 When a cat rubs against the edge of your bed, dresser, or other furniture, they are depositing their scent on it and make it smell more familiar to them.

 Yes, some cats love getting inside plastic bags, backpacks, boxes and etc. Cats are curious and natural predators so when they get bored, they love playing inside boxes and bags to stay active.

 It may seem cruel when you see someone toting their cat with them inside of a cat backpack, they are completely safe and most cats love them.

 However, most cats love it, especially, if it has a window.
 It allows them to see the world while being in a safe confined space.

 Another reason cats are attracted to backpacks is because of the small confined space they provide.
-It’s not unusual to see a cat snuggled inside of drawers, baskets, boxes, or other small spaces.
+It’s not unusual to see a cat snuggled inside of drawers, baskets, boxes, cat carriers, or other small spaces.
 Being in a small space provides them comfort, warmth, and protection from outside danger.

 All cat’s whether indoor or outdoor feel protected in smaller defined spaces.
 Felines have a natural instinct to feel warm and protected while they nap.

 You should ensure that your pet has several small confined spaces they can doze off without being bothered by other pets, children, vacuums, and etc.